EZCDeveloper/ticket_test_cypress/README.md

-# Welcome to Testing a Ticket Application with Cypress
+# Test a Ticket Application with Cypress

 ## TEST CASES PLAN for CYPRESS: